argonautproject/argo-write/notes/Argo Direct Write.md

 ## Overview

-In the Argo Direct Write API approach, the provider accepts  patient supplied data *within the approved context of the user's permissions and the client's OAuth scopes* - in other words if an EHR policy allows this user to write vitals and a client is scoped to write vitals, then vitals are accepted.
-If a policy prohibits these data (e.g., an app is submitting too many vitals in a given time period), the vitals are rejected.
+In the Argo Direct Write API approach, the provider accepts  patient supplied data *within the approved context of the user's permissions and the client's OAuth scopes* - in other words if an EHR policy allows this user to write vital signs and a client is scoped to write vital signs, then vital signs are accepted.
+If a policy prohibits these data (e.g., an app is submitting too many vital signs in a given time period), the vital signs are rejected.
 After data are accepted, they become visible over the FHIR API and will appear in search results.

 The Providers and EHRs can do what they want with the accepted data (discard, queue up, review, summarize etc).
 They **MAY** update the Client on what happened to the data.  ( e.g., Dr Smith reviewed this!!)
 This part all occurs in the EHR backend. **Whether this data is "part of the clinical chart" becomes an internal distinction that providers can make; this distinction shouldn't make an external-facing difference.
 We leave this "clinical chart" distinction out of scope.**